English original

 Glasgow's metro network consists of a single circular line which runs entirely underground.
 It is publicly nicknamed 'Clockwork Orange', according to the colour of its trains and the colour of the line in the official metro map.
 Unfortunately, the metro operator is going to change the colour to blue.

-Urban legend in Moscow has it that when Stalin was asked by city planners what he thought of their metro network design, Stalin set his coffee cup in the centre of the blueprint and left the room silently.
-After the cup was removed, there was a brown circular coffee stain left.
-The planners took this as a sign of Stalin's genius and started building a metro circle line (Kol'tsevaya Line) [8].
-Whether this is true or not, Moscow's circle line is colour-coded in brown in most official metro maps.
+Urban legend in Moscow has it that when Stalin was asked by city planners what he thought of their metro network design, he set his coffee cup in the centre of the blueprint and left the room silently.
+After the cup was removed, there was a brown circular coffee stain.
+The planners took this as a sign of Stalin's genius and started building the metro circle line (Kol'tsevaya Line) [8].
+Whether this story is true or not, Moscow's circle line is still colour-coded brown in most official metro maps.

-Train directions of a circular line can be easily confused by passengers, mainly because there are no terminal stops that can be used to label the trains.
+Train directions of a circular line can be easily confused by passengers, mainly because there are no terminal stops to label the trains.
 Every station can be reached by going in either direction, but for the occasional user, chances are 50% to take a time consuming detour.
-A way to prevent confusion is to give clockwise and counter-clockwise trains different line numbers (like S41 and S42 in Berlin) or names (like Outer Circle and Inner Circle in Glasgow).
+A common way to prevent confusion is to give clockwise and counter-clockwise tracks different numbers, like S41 and S42 in Berlin, or names, like Outer Circle and Inner Circle in Glasgow.

 Possibly the best way to name a circle line would be to name it with a number and add an 'a' or 'b'.
-For example, Line 5 could stand for the circle line as a whole, whereas Line 5a would refer to the counter-clockwise trains and Line 5b to the clockwise ones.
+If, for example, Line 5 stands for the circle line as a whole, Line 5a would refer to the counter-clockwise and Line 5b to the clockwise direction.
 This would make route descriptions very easy to follow, without looking at maps.
 Letters 'a' and 'b' can work as memory hooks: just remember that a script letter 'a' is written with a counter-clockwise stroke and 'b' with a clockwise stroke.

-Some circular lines are likely to be unpopular among train drivers because the endless tunnel trip (and maybe the steady centrifugal force in one direction) makes them feel uneasy.
+Some circular lines are likely to be unpopular among train drivers because the endless tunnel trip, and maybe the steady centrifugal force to the same side, makes them feel uneasy.
 This has at least been reported from Madrid [7].

 Complete List